 Randolph Center in Orange County, Vermont — The American Northeast (New England)

-Erected 2015 by Vermont Division for Historic Preservation.
+Erected 1965 by Vermont Board of Historic Sites.

 Location.
-Marker has been reported missing.
-It was located near 43° 56.357′ N, 72° 36.404′ W. Marker was in Randolph Center, Vermont, in Orange County.
-Marker was on East Bethel Road, on the right when traveling north.
+43° 56.416′ N, 72° 36.413′ W. Marker is in Randolph Center, Vermont, in Orange County.
+Marker is at the intersection of Main Street and Vermont Route 66, on the right when traveling north on Main Street.
+The marker is located at the entrance to the Vermont Technical College campus.
 Touch for map.
-At Vermont Technical College.
-Marker was in this post office area: Randolph Center VT 05061, United States of America.
+Marker is at or near this postal address: 124 Main Street, Randolph Center VT 05061, United States of America.
 Touch for directions.

 More.
-Search the internet for Jonathan Peckham Miller.
+Search the internet for Randolph State Normal School.

 Credits.
-This page was last revised on June 7, 2017.
-This page originally submitted on June 27, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
-This page has been viewed 207 times since then and 16 times this year.
-Photo 1. submitted on June 27, 2016, by Dennis Gilkenson of Saxtons River, Vermont. • Bill Pfingsten was the editor who published this page.
+This page was last revised on May 21, 2017.
+This page originally submitted on December 27, 2014, by PaulwC3 of Northern, Virginia.
+This page has been viewed 424 times since then and 5 times this year.
+Photos: 1, 2. submitted on December 27, 2014, by PaulwC3 of Northern, Virginia.
+3. submitted on May 21, 2017, by Kevin Craft of Bedford, Quebec.